FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_bridge_activity.md

 {% docs ez_bridge_activity_amount_usd %}

-## Amount USD
+## amount_usd
-The USD value of bridged tokens at transaction time.
+The hourly close USD value of bridged tokens at the time of the transaction.

 ### Details
 - **Type**: `NUMERIC`